Q: What is Amazon Location Service?

 Q: What is an Amazon Location Service Route Calculator resource?

 An Amazon Location Service Route Calculator resource is a routing calculator that you can use to request driving directions, driving time, and driving distance between geographical locations.
 On Amazon Location Service, you can select a data provider best for your use case when creating a Route Calculator resource.
 Once your resource is created, you can make route calculation requests using the Routes API.
 The Routes API is consistent and works for all providers when creating your resource.

 Q: What is an Amazon Location Geofence Collection resource?

 An Amazon Location Service Geofence Collection resource is a container entity that stores geofences - virtual boundaries on a map.
 You can use the Geofences API to evaluate a location against all the geofences within a Geofence Collection resource.
 If the location update crosses the boundary of any geofence in the collection, the resource will emit enter and exit events for each geofence breached.

 Q: What is an Amazon Location Tracker resource?

 An Amazon Location Service Tracker resource is a container entity that stores location updates from devices.
 You can use the Tracker API to submit location updates and then query for current and historic locations.
-You can also link a Tracker resource to your Amazon Location Service Geofence Collection resources, and all location updates will be automatically evaluated against all your geofences.
+You can also link a Tracker resource to your Amazon Location Service Geofence Collection resources, and all location updates, will be automatically evaluated against all your geofences.
 If the location update crosses the boundary of any geofence, your Geofence Collection resources will emit enter and exit events for each geofence breached.
+You can reduce cost by filtering out position updates from devices that haven’t moved, before storing or evaluating them against geofences.

 Q: What is an Amazon Location data provider?

 Amazon Location Service uses data from various global, trusted location-based data providers to deliver maps, geocodes, and routes to our customers through a consistent API.
 To learn more about the specific terms and conditions and pricing rules when using location data from these providers, please read the Service Terms and pricing page.

 Q: Can I pick different providers for maps, geocodes, and routes?